Get Smart: Books and comics

 A series of novels based on characters and dialog of the series was written by William Johnston and published in the Tempo Books series by Grosset & Dunlap in the late 1960s.
 Dell Comics published a comic book for eight issues during 1966 and 1967, drawn in part by Steve Ditko.

 Proposed movies

 The 1966 Batman movie, made during that TV show's original run, prompted other television shows to propose similar films.
 The only one completed was Munster Go Home (1966), which was a box office flop, causing the cancellation of other projects, including the Get Smart movie.
-The script for that movie was turned into a three-part episode, "A Man Called Smart", which aired on April 8, 15 and 22, 1967.
+The script for that movie was turned into a three-part episode, "A Man Called Smart", which aired in April 1967.

-During the 1980s, Dick Gautier was set to star in a Hymie the Robot Spin-off film to be made for TV.
-Following Hymie being recalled and then refurbished by the government.
+During the 1980s, Dick Gautier was set to star in a Hymie the Robot spin-off film to be made for TV, following Hymie being recalled and then refurbished by the government.
 The film was never produced due to legal issues surrounding the ownership of Get Smart.

+In 2026, it has been announced that John Mulaney is in early talks to star as Agent Maxwell Smart in a new film reimaginingat Warner Bros.
+Pictures.
+Being in its early stages of development, with Seth Grahame-Smith attached to write the script and Charles Roven and Andrew Lazar signed on to produce.